glic3rinu/passlib/docs/lib/passlib.hash.msdcc2.rst

    not ``SOMEDOMAIN\\User``)
-4. The username from step 3 is appended to the digest from step 2; and the MD4 digest of the result is calculated (The result of this is identicial to the :class:`~passlib.hash.msdcc` digest).
+4. The username from step 3 is appended to the digest from step 2; and the MD4 digest of the result is calculated (The result of this is identical to the :class:`~passlib.hash.msdcc` digest).
 5. :func:`PBKDF2-HMAC-SHA1 <passlib.utils.pbkdf2.pbkdf2>` is then invoked,
    using the result of step 4 as the secret, the username from step 3 as the salt, 10240 rounds, and resulting in a 16 byte digest.
-6. The result of step 5 is encoded into hexidecimal;
+6. The result of step 5 is encoded into hexadecimal;
    this is the DCC2 hash.

 Security Issues